alarmichanin/regApi/README.md

 http://localhost:5000/btcRate  - Overview of the course (Authorization is required) ‚≠ê

-#### If the user created and logged in sucsesfully, the individual will get information about a course on BitCoin in UAH.
+#### If the user created and logged in successfully, the individual will get information about a course on BitCoin in UAH.